casanovalx/better-control/README.md

 - Cpupower for battery controls
 - Python Libraries: python-gobject and python-pydbus and python3

+#### if you dont want to use a feature in better-control , u can safely remove the dependency u dont wanna use and hide the tab

 ### Arch Based
 Arch users dont need to do all this installation processes,